Boundary Lebesgue mixed-norm estimates for non-stationary Stokes systems with VMO coefficients: Introduction and main results

 (i) By using interpolation and a standard iteration argument, it is easily shown that \eqref{main-est-2} still holds if we replace the term $R_0^{-2}\norm{u}_{L_{s,q}(Q_1^+)}$ on the right-hand side with $R_0^{-2-d+d/q}\norm{u}_{L_{s,1}(Q_1^+)}$.

 (ii) The estimate \eqref{main-est-2} holds trivially for $d=1$.
 Therefore, throughout the paper, we set $d \geq 2$. \end{remark}

 Even in the un-mixed norm case with $s=q=2$, the estimate \eqref{main-est-2} is new.
-In this case, local boundary estimates like that in \eqref{main-est-2} are known as Caccioppoli-type estimates and are fundamental to many applications.
+In this case, local boundary estimates as in \eqref{main-est-2} are known as Caccioppoli-type estimates.
 See \cite{MR2429247, arXiv:1805.04143, MR3116962, MR2646528}, for instance.
 However, in contrast to the case we consider, the local boundary Caccioppoli-type estimates for non-stationary Stokes systems do not hold under the homogeneous Dirichlet boundary conditions, as demonstrated in a recent work \cite{arXiv:1806.02516}.
 Therefore, besides other interests, finding a right class of boundary conditions so that \eqref{main-est-2} holds is an interesting question, which this paper answers.

 We emphasize that the boundary conditions \eqref{bdr-cond} are essential to the validity of \eqref{main-est-2}.
 Observe that unlike some known local regularity estimates (see \cite{MR3289443}, for instance), \eqref{main-est-2} does not contain the pressure on the right-hand side, and thus it requires only very mild regularity of the pressure.
-Consequently, \eqref{main-est-2} might be useful in applications.
-For more information regarding this point, see \cite[Remark IV.4.2]{MR2808162} and \cite{MR2027755, MR3822765, MR1789922} for stationary equations with constant coefficients, \cite{MR2429247} for time-dependent equations with constant coefficients, and \cite{arXiv:1805.04143} for time-dependent equations with measurable coefficients.
+To the best of our knowledge, it is new even for the classical Stokes system, i.e., when $a_{ij}=\delta_{ij}$.
+As such, \eqref{main-est-2} might be useful in applications.
+For more information regarding estimates without the pressure, see \cite[Remark IV.4.2]{MR2808162} and \cite{MR2027755, MR3822765, MR1789922} for stationary equations with constant coefficients, \cite{MR2429247} for time-dependent equations with constant coefficients, and \cite{arXiv:1805.04143} for time-dependent equations with measurable coefficients.